This course can be tailored to your needs for private, onsite delivery at your location.

 The Scaled Agile Framework (or SAFe) is a guide to aligning Agile development throughout an organization.
 Most organizations focus their Agile development efforts at the team level, first starting with a pilot team and later transitioning individual teams one at a time.
 Unfortunately, this method fails to fully integrate each team's efforts with the larger stakeholder need.
 The Scaled Agile Framework gives you proven techniques to align these teams to work at the larger program level, and ultimately how to align multiple programs into a portfolio that maximizes shareholder value.

-This two-day SAFe certification course will show you how to successfully scale Agile principals across your organization by utilizing Lean thinking practices and Product Development Flow techniques.
+This two-day SAFe Agilist certification course will show you how to successfully scale Agile principals across your organization by utilizing Lean thinking practices and Product Development Flow techniques.
 Through Lean Software Development and Product Development Flow, you’ll learn how to create longer programs, called Agile Release Trains, where groups of Agile teams work together to optimize quality and velocity to deliver even greater value for their stakeholders.

-Cprime, the parent company of ASPE, is proud to be a Gold Level partner with Scaled Agile, the exclusive certifying body for the Scaled Agile Framework.
+Cprime, the parent company of ASPE, is proud to be a Silver Level partner with Scaled Agile, the exclusive certifying body for the Scaled Agile Framework.
 Attending this class and passing the qualifying exam will earn you the SAFe Agilist (SA) certification.
 This certification will prove that you have the knowledge necessary to lead the adoption of a SAFe implementation.

 Become a Certified SAFe® Agilist

 The Leading Scaled Agile Framework course is your first step towards earning your Scaled Agile Framework Agilist (SA) certification.
 Other pre-requisites include more than five years of experience in software development, testing, business analysis, product or project management as well as experience in Scrum.
 Upon taking the two-day Scaled Agile Framework Course, you are eligible to complete the SAFe certification exam to earn your SAFe Agilist (SA) certification.
 The cost of the exam is included in your course tuition.